Supported file types

-All file types can be uploaded and stored in your Filecamp, and you can preview almost any media file format, including: .pdf, .psd, .ai, .eps, .jpg, .tif, .mov, .avi, .mp4, .swf, .flv and so on.
+All file types can be uploaded and stored in your Filecamp, and you can preview almost any file format, including .pdf, .psd, .ai, .eps, .jpg, .tif, .mov, .avi, .mp4, .svg, .doc, docx, xls, xlsx, ppt, pptx, etc.

 You can upload all file types and file sizes to Filecamp, but if your files are larger than 200 MB / 100 megapixels, you will not be able to preview the files.